rahidelvi/blog/_posts/2020-03-25-battery-level-notifications-for-ubuntu.markdown

 tags: tech desktop command-line ubuntu experiments
 ---

+God is swift in reckoning.
 Subhan'allah!
 [Thank you dear God][🌦].
-We are to You, [and to You we are returning][https://listed.to/p/CuGZEwVpeE].
+We are to You...

+... [and to You we are returning][الٓمٓ].
 This bit was updated "this day", as Claire waaah 😢, almost used to say.

 Formerly gregorian, it was `date: '2017-01-31 02:05:37'` or `170131` or _Jan 31, 2017_.

+### On to the main show... (plus comments)

 The power manager on your laptop does an *okay* job letting you know when it needs charging.
 But it never tells you if it’s been plugged in for too long.
 The solution?
 A script that notifies you when it's time to either plug in or unplug your battery charger.